 The grid and cathode of the writing gun are reversed but the flood gun connections are the same.
 This is the original specification for the Russian 31LN4 DVST.
 Click on the image to view the PDF.

-This is our best efforts at translating the Russian specification.
-Note that writing gun translated as spotlight or searchlight and flood gun translated as floodlight.
+This is our best efforts at translating the specification into English.
 Click on the image to view the PDF.

 This paper was presented at the 1981 Symposium On Microprocessors and Microprogramming and describes a terminal based on the 31LN4 DVST and contains the quote "a bistable direct view storage tube 31LN4 with parameters equivalent to the well-known Tektronix 611 tube is used".
 Click on the image to view the PDF (external website).